Ningaro/instagram-private-download/README.md

 - Download videos from simple profiles and private
 - Downloading photos from simple profiles and private

-You can use already compiled application from gith pages or compile it locally following instructions below.
+You can use already compiled application from [Github Pages](https://ningaro.github.io/instagram-private-download) or compile it locally following instructions below.

 ## Install